 Prior to visiting Mexico City in April, we had a lot of preconceived notions.
 We had in our minds an enormous, sprawling city with the kinds of problems you’d expect from 22 million people living on top of each other.
 On the flip side, friends who had visited recently prepared us for scenic and cultural wonders that we’d only dreamed about.

 Mexico City turned out to be all of that, and much, much more.
 Over our 11-day stay in la Ciudiad de México (CDMX), we fell in love with this chaotic, complex, and charming city.
 And we made some pretty amazing discoveries about Mexico and Mexicans along the way.

 Here are our top six Mexico City discoveries.
 As usual, some of the photos are in galleries – just click on each photo to see a larger version.

 1. The Aztecs of Mexico City?
-Call them by their true name, Mexicas.
+Call them by their true name, Mexica.

-The Mexicas were a civilization that occupied the Valley of Mexico for more than 300 years before the Spanish conquistador Hernán Cortés arrived to conquer them.
-“Aztec” was an umbrella term coined by the Europeans to describe several indigenous groups speaking the Nahautl language, including the Mexicas.
+The Mexica were a civilization that occupied the Valley of Mexico for more than 300 years before the Spanish conquistador Hernán Cortés arrived to conquer them.
+“Aztec” was an umbrella term coined by the Europeans to describe several indigenous groups speaking the Nahautl language, including the Mexica.